Mendel's Law of Independent Assortment: Dominance, Segregation

 • 1 plant exhibits both recessive traits (wrinkled green seeds: Of these, the four-letter phrase ‘rryy’ was extracted.

-Mechanism Behind Independent Assortment
+Mechanism behind Independent Assortment

 The mechanism is explained below-

-Meiosis And Genetic Variation:
+Meiosis and Genetic Variation:

 Meiosis consists of two stages; meiosis I and meiosis II, in prophase I homologous chromosomes form pairs and undergo crossing over.
 This process leads to the formation of different alleles on chromosomes, thus increasing the genetic variation of the young ones.

-Role Of Homologous Chromosomes And Allele Behavior:
+Role of Homologous Chromosomes and Allele Behavior:

-Homologous chromosomes are two Chrains that are inherited from the first allele and two that are inherited from the second allele, both having the same genes.
+Homologous chromosomes are two chromosomes that are inherited from the first allele and two that are inherited from the second allele, both having the same genes.
 During meiosis, these chromosomes separate into different gametes during anaphase I, and this is why alleles for different traits are independent unless they are linked on the same chromosome.

-Contribution To Genetic Diversity:
+Contribution to Genetic Diversity:

 Independent assortment is also important in increasing genetic variation since it produces distinct allele combinations within offspring.
 This variability helps in fitness whereby organisms can change in response to different circumstances and helps in evolutionary mechanisms by enhancing the genetic pool’s flexibility.

-Recommended video for "Law of Independent Assortment"
+Recommended Video for Law of Independent Assortment

 Frequently Asked Questions (FAQs)

-1. What is Mendel’s Law of Independent Assortment?
+1. Define Mendel’s Law of Independent Assortment?

 Mendel was able to come up with a law known as the law of independent assortment which concludes that alleles for different traits behave independently during the process of gamete formation provided by the genes on different chromosomes or if they are present far apart on a chromosome.